Data-Chain Backdoor: Do You Trust Diffusion Models as Generative Data Supplier?: Introduction

 In particular, we consider an attacker who trains a diffusion model on image data containing conventional backdoor triggers.
 The resulting model generates semantically correct and properly labeled images that embed the trigger.
-When such images are used for data augmentation, the backdoor naturally propagates to downstream classifiers without requiring any access to or modification of the victim’s training pipeline.
-We empirically evaluate DCB on CIFAR-10 with supervised augmentation and a downstream Zero-Shot Learning (ZSL) task.
-For example, with a 5\% poisoning rate under the standard supervised augmentation setting, DCB can preserve substantial backdoor effects, with downstream attack success rates remaining high across three clean-label attacks, ranging from roughly 60\% to nearly 100\%, while even achieving higher benign accuracy than conventional backdoor attack.
-Our results show that backdoor behaviors originally realized on real training data can be preserved in the synthetic data generated by the compromised diffusion model and consistently transferred to downstream models, highlighting a critical security risk in diffusion-based data augmentation pipelines.
-Furthermore, by examining the reverse diffusion process of compromised models, we identify a phenomenon termed \emph{Early-Stage Trigger Manifestation (ESTM)}, where trigger-related patterns are more evident in the early stages of generation and gradually diminish as sampling proceeds.
-This observation may offer useful insights for future studies on both attack analysis and defense mechanisms in generative models.
+When such images are used for data augmentation, the backdoor naturally propagates to downstream classifiers.
+We empirically evaluate DCB on CIFAR-10~\cite{krizhevsky2009learning} and ImageNet-10~\cite{deng2009imagenet} under supervised data augmentation, and on data scarce tasks including zero-shot and few-shot classification.
+For example, In a CIFAR-10 train-from-scratch (TFS) CFG-DDPM~\cite{ho2022classifierfree} setting, DCB maintains strong backdoor effects, with attack success rates ranging from about 60\% to nearly 100\% across four clean-label attacks and one DCB variant, while achieving benign accuracy higher than conventional data-poisoning attacks.
+Our results show that backdoor behaviors registered by DCB can persist in synthetic outputs and transfer to downstream classifiers, exposing a security risk in diffusion based data augmentation.

-Our key contributions are summarized as follows: \begin{itemize}[leftmargin=1.2em, rightmargin=0.8em, itemsep=2pt, topsep=2pt, parsep=0pt, partopsep=0pt] \item We identify a new backdoor security threat in the diffusion-based data argumentation process and propose DCB.
+Our key contributions are summarized as follows: \begin{itemize}[leftmargin=1.2em, rightmargin=0.8em, itemsep=2pt, topsep=2pt, parsep=0pt, partopsep=0pt] \item We identify a new backdoor security threat in the diffusion-based data augmentation process and propose DCB.

+\item We propose an efficient fine-tuning (FT) strategy that enables DCB on open-source Stable Diffusion with practical and low-cost deployment.

 \item We systematically evaluate DCB, showing effectiveness on standard classification with practical diffusion models and high effectiveness in data-scarce tasks.